 Although middles are neglected, both by parents and researchers, they actually benefit from this in the long run.
 They become more independent, think outside the box, feel less pressure to conform, and are more empathetic.
 This gives them great skills as employees and also makes them excellent team players and partners.

 Middles are more driven than we think.
-Most people see firsts as having drive and ambition, but middles do, too, it’s just directed elsewhere.
-Middles are more oriented to principles and concepts, like justice, over earning power or prestige — for example, suffragette Susan B. Anthony and the Polish freedom fighter Lech Walesa.
+Most people see firsts as having drive and ambition, but middles do too, it’s just directed elsewhere.
+Middles are more oriented to principles and concepts, like justice, over earning power or prestige, such as suffragette Susan B. Anthony and the Polish freedom fighter Lech Walesa.
 Middles are often motivated by social causes.
 And when they do enter into a more traditional business, they are great innovators and team leaders, such as Bill Gates.

 What are some of the special characteristics of the middle child?

-They are excellent negotiators, like Anwar Sadat and Michael Gerstner [CEO of Nabisco].
+They are excellent negotiators, like Anwar Sadat and Michael Gerstner (the CEO of Nabisco).
 Middles are used to not getting their own way, and so they become savvy, skillful manipulators.
 They can see all sides of a question and are empathetic and judge reactions well.
 They are more willing to compromise, and so they can argue successfully.
 Since they often have to wait around as kids, they’re more patient.

 And middles are justice seekers, like Nelson Mandela and Susan B. Anthony.
 They are focused on fairness; they perceive injustice in their family and are attuned to the needs of others as they grow up.
 Middles side with the underdog and practice what they preach.